 What exactly is an earthquake cake?
 It’s similar to a dump cake… but it gets its name from all the cracks and crevices on top when it’s done baking.
 Similar to how an earthquake would affect land.
 Pretty smart name if you ask me! 🙂

 You can be as meticulous or as messy as you want when making this cake, it will all turn out the same.
 A bug yummy ooey gooey pumpkin cake packed with extra flavor!
+This is a great recipe to use my Homemade Pumpkin Spice!

 I absolutely love the fall where pumpkin everything is acceptable.
 I have added it to waffles, pancakes, and cookies.
 But my favorite by far is cake!
 I love my Chocolate Pumpkin Cake (featured in Midwest Living Magazine!), Ooey Gooey Pumpkin Cake, the showstopping 3-layer Pumpkin Pie Cake, even a Slow Cooker Pumpkin Cake!
 All over these pumpkin desserts are near and dear to my heart as they are unique ways to enjoy pumpkin.